Tomorrow's NUH Update - 25.05.23

 Currently, we have some duplication of services across our two large hospital sites, and have services that should ideally be co-located, situated on opposite sides of the city.
 Our ageing estate makes it difficult for us to deliver modern healthcare in the way we would like – the buildings were designed at a different time to care for fewer patients with different needs than those of today.
 Through Tomorrow’s NUH we have a once in a lifetime opportunity to address those issues.

 You can read more about Tomorrow’s NUH below.
 Chapter 1 sets out the vision for the future of our hospitals, and Chapter 2 explains the clinical model which will determine how we seek to bring that vision to life.
+Chapter 3 sets out our preferred way forward for how our services are organised across our hospital buildings, and how our digital and people plans will support this.

 Our Timeline for the Programme